As an Amazon Associate, I get commissions for purchases made through links in this post. At no extra cost to you! ^_^

 Due to the constant changing of flight prices (and government restrictions, boooo) it’s hard to give you an exact time to book flights for your trip to Japan.

 That shouldn’t stop you from checking earlier though, especially if it’s a holiday you’ve been planning for a while.
-I would suggest signing up to a travel notification email via one of the comparison sites.
+I would suggest signing up for a travel notification email via one of the comparison sites.

-That way, you wont have to stay up until 3 in the morning to get the best prices.
+That way, you won’t have to stay up until 3 in the morning to get the best prices.
 Instead, you can stay up until 3 in the morning playing animal crossing on your Japanese island.

 4. Grab a pocket Wi-Fi or sim card

-I remember coming out of an Airbnb in the middle of Shinjuku one time and for some stupid reason completely forgetting use the available Wi-Fi to look up our route for the day.
+I remember coming out of an Airbnb in the middle of Shinjuku one time and for some stupid reason completely forgetting to use the available Wi-Fi to look up our route for the day.